The UL Breakdown

 Cheap Life Insurance Quotes

-Folks, Universal life insurance is not cheap.
-It is affordable, yes, but the benefits built into the policy make it a larger expense then simply purchasing a simple term life insurance policy.
+Folks, universal life insurance is not cheap.
+It is affordable, yes, but the benefits built into the policy make it a larger expense then simply purchasing a level term life insurance policy.

 It usually expires with no benefits paid out.
 While that is good, it demonstrates why it is cheap.

 The odds are in favor of the insurance company, right?